Spring DAO with JBDC, Eclipse, PostgreSQL, MySql

 }

-the interface as parameter to your business method.
+you can pass the interface as parameter to your business method.

 Void businessMethod(MyLibrary myLib){